TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptOverview/TheTermTemplate/Index.rst

 "The page is not configured! [type=0][].
-This means that there is no TypoScript object of type PAGE with typeNum=0 configured.": This warning appears if there rootlevel flag of a template in the page tree is enabled (i.e. this template is used), but no :ref:`PAGE <t3tsref:page>` Object can be found.
+This means that there is no TypoScript object of type PAGE with typeNum=0 configured.": This warning appears if the rootlevel flag of a template in the page tree is enabled (i.e. this template is used), but no :ref:`PAGE <t3tsref:page>` Object can be found.